 Boilers & Furnaces Rely on Gas or Electricity to Operate

 When comparing boilers vs furnaces, they both either rely on natural gas or electricity.
 While electricity is generally more efficient, because there is little wasted combustion exhaust, natural gas can be more cost-effective, depending on your locale.
 Gas furnaces and boilers are common, and each will be fitted with some type of ignition apparatus and safety device to ensure that the combustion chamber does not fill with fuel if it cannot be lit.

 Heating Repair & Installation Services

 We hope this boiler vs furnace comparison helps you understand the differences between these two systems.
 Each heating system provides a set of advantages and disadvantages.
 We recommend choosing a type of heating system that is able to accommodate your unique physical needs and home configuration.
 Our team offers furnace and boiler repair services to homes in Pennsylvania.
-Give us a call by phone at (484) 474-5373 to receive assistance.
+We also offer repair and installation services for malfunctioning air conditioners, inefficient heat pumps, and broken water heaters.
+If you need assistance selecting a central air conditioner or heat pump size?
+Give us a call by phone at (484) 206-8594 to receive assistance.

 Comments are closed.